 - Ensure that isolated children continue to receive adequate supervision and that the health of the child is continually observed throughout the day according to licensing requirements.

-Daily symptom screenings are required, and it is highly recommended they are conducted before students, visitors and staff enter the ECE.
+Daily symptom screenings are highly recommended to be conducted before students, visitors and staff enter the ECE.
 Screenings should include a check-in concerning symptoms consistent with possible COVID-19 and any other symptoms the individual may be experiencing.
 These checks can be done remotely (using a digital app or other form) or in-person upon arrival.
 A temperature check with a no-touch thermometer at entry should be included as part of the screening, if feasible, especially for visitors who may not be part of a systematic at-home screening process.

-- Notification to PPHD of all confirmed cases of COVID-19 among employees and students who were at the ECE at any point 14 days prior to the illness onset date.
+- Reporting all clusters of 3 or more COVID-19 cases among employees, students, or visitors in a classroom, office, or pre-defined or identifiable group who were at the ECE at any point 14 days prior to the illness onset date to PPHD.

 - The illness onset date is the symptom onset date of the infected person, or for an asymptomatic person, the COVID-19 test date.

 - All cluster notifications should be reported to PPHD immediately, and no later than 1 business day of the school being notified of the third case within a 14-day period using the COVID-19 Case and Contact Line List for Education Sector.
 If needed, additional time may be requested.
 Secure (encrypted) online email via email@example.com is the preferred method for notifying PPHD of COVID-19 exposures; or FAX (626) 744-6115.

 - PPHD will work with the school to determine whether the cluster is an outbreak that will require a public health outbreak response.

 - Family childcare homes must report a communicable disease outbreak, when determined by the local health authority, to CCLD through their local Regional Office pursuant to Title 22, CCR section 102416.2(c)(3).